kiyolee/openssl-win-build/README.md

-# openssl3-win-build
+# openssl-win-build

-openssl-3 Windows build with Visual Studio.
+openssl Windows build with Visual Studio.

 This version is openssl-3.5.6.